PowerShell/Community-Blog/Posts/2021/09/Understanding Get-ACL and AD Drive Output.md

 There are no out-of-the-box cmdlets with ActiveDirectory PowerShell module to help in settings the permission quickly.
 While there are no cmdlets, you can nevertheless manage AD permissions using the AD PowerShell drive.

-In this post, I will try to simplify Active Directory ACL and how to read the result easily, So let's start.
+In this post, I will try to simplify Active Directory ACL and how to read the result easily, so let's start.

 ## Prerequisites